cheatham1/GetStartedBook/analyses.md

 A signature of this decay process, is an isolated high-$$p_\text{T}$$ lepton.
 The term $$p_\text{T}$$ stands for transverse momentum, the component of momentum perpendicular to the beam line.
 Unfortunately, the main background processes also contain isolated high-$$p_\text{T}$$ leptons from $$W$$ or $$Z$$ boson decays.

-The term $$p_\text{T}$$ stands for transverse momentum, the component of momentum perpendicular to the beam line.
-In proton-proton collisions the overall momentum along the beamline is not known.
-This is because protons are composite particles consisting of many so-called partons (quarks and gluons).
-Each of the partons carries an unknown fraction of the protons momentum.
-When two protons collide it is actually the partons that interact.
-However, their exact momentum along the beamline is unknown.
-We only know that the overall momentum perpendicular to the beamline is zero before the collision.
-Thus, it is the most important momentum variable in a proton-proton collision.

-Isolation is important because it indicates where the lepton stems from.
-For example, an isolated electron is likely to originate from $$Z$$ boson, $$W$$ boson, $$\tau$$-lepton.
-In contrast, a non-isolated electron is likely to originate from $$b$$-hadron or $$c$$-hadron decays.

 <img src="./EventDisplays/HWW2.jpg" width="300" />

-Event display of an event satisfying all the selection criteria for events in the Higgs - zero jets + electron + muon channel.
+Event display of an event satisfying all the selection criteria for events in the Higgs with zero jets + electron + muon channel.
 The reconstructed lepton $$p_\text{T}$$ values are 33 GeV for the electron (green track) and 29 GeV for the muon (red track).
 The reconstructed missing transverse momentum (magenta arrow) is 35 GeV.

 ## $$WW$$

+The W boson is a fundamental particle.
+Together with the Z boson, it is responsible for the weak force, one of four fundamental forces that govern the behaviour of matter in our universe.

 $$W$$ boson pair production occurs via

 * **quark–antiquark annihilation** $$q\bar q \rightarrow W^+W^-$$